 So why are we discussing a magazine article that was published decades ago?
 “Software For The Masses” included the infamous hot tub photo along with this fantastic mention: “players seek to seduce three women, while avoiding hazards, such as getting killed by a bouncer in a disco” in a “California-style adult fantasy game.”

 Earlier that year, Benton had struggled to get small computer magazines to let him pay to advertise Softporn Adventure.
 But a few months later Ken Williams got one of the biggest magazines in the world to mention Softporn Adventure game, for free!

-Before the Time magazine article was published, Time reported that Softporn had only sold 4,000 copies.
+Before the Time magazine article was published, Softporn had only sold 4,000 copies.
 As you can imagine, sales quickly exploded soon after the article was published.